ophwug/docs/README.md

 Also, please do report back if the remedies work or don't work.
 Discord, GitHub issues, etc. **This is a living document!**

 Be aware Amazon links are Amazon Affiliate links.
 If you buy something through them, I may get a small commission at no extra cost to you.
-This helps support purchasing some of the supplies and tools to document these cases.
+This helps support purchasing some of the supplies, services, and tools to document these cases.

 ## Table of Contents